 Links to topics below

 A commercial fundraiser is a type of professional fundraiser.
 A commercial fundraiser can be a person, corporation, or unincorporated association who is paid by a charity to solicit money or property on the charity's behalf.
 The commercial fundraiser may solicit donations through various means, such as: direct mail, telephone, email or internet platform, auction at charity events, event ticket sales, vehicle donation, or thrift store operation.
-Typically, donations of cash or property go to the commercial fundraiser first, and after all expenses are paid, the net proceeds are then paid to the charity.
 Commercial fundraisers may be paid either a flat fee or a percentage of the donations collected in the charity's name.